ximion/appstream-generator/docs/asgen-config.md

 noDownloads | Do not attempt any downloads.
 This will implicitly disable any handling of screenshots and possibly other features.
 Using this flag is discouraged. *Default: `OFF`* createScreenshotsStore | Mirror screenshots and create thumbnails of them in `media/`.
 This will yield the best experience with software-centers, and also allow full control over which screenshots are displayed.
 Disabling this will make clients pull screenshots from 3rd-party upstream servers. *Default: `ON`* optimizePNGSize | Use `optipng` to reduce the size of PNG images.
-Optipng needs to be installed. *Default: `ON`*
+Optipng needs to be installed. *Default: `ON`* metadataTimestamps | Write timestamps into generated metadata files. *Default: `ON`*